 Nursery – Children are admitted to the nursery class in the September prior to their 4th birthday.

 The Nursery class runs from 8.50am – 11.50am.
-A lunch club is provided as optional additional provision every day.
+A lunch club is offered as optional additional provision every day.
 Parents are asked to book their requirements and pay in advance at the beginning of each half term.
 The lunch club is supervised by a member of the EYFS support staff to ensure continuity.
 Children bring their own packed lunch and engage in planned play activities.

 Before entry, parents are invited to a New Parents’ Evening and children and parents are visited in their homes at pre- arranged times at the beginning of their entry term.
 This is an ideal opportunity for children to get to know their teachers and for parents to discuss any concerns in a relaxed and informal setting.

 Reception- Children complete a full year in the reception class before entry to Year 1.
 Reception children who are admitted from alternative nursery settings will also receive home visits.
 Reception children have a staggered start to the beginning of their year.
 Children are entitled to a hot school meal or can bring a packed lunch from home.

 All parents are invited to a Meet the Teacher session to receive information on the expectations and provision for each year group.
 Parent Teacher consultations are held each term for all children in Early Years.
 Parent workshops, Book exchanges and Stay and Play sessions take place this year for all EYFS pupils.

 Assessment- Children’s learning is planned for and assessed according to the Early Years Outcomes.
 These are age-banded statements of expected development and their progress is continuously monitored.
 Parents are informed of progress and any concerns on a regularly term.
 Arrangements can be made to meet with the class teacher at any time should issues arise.